dgnsrekt/yfs/docs/content/api/lookup-module.md

 > **Arguments**:
 >
 > - `quote_lookup` - The company name or symbol to search for.
 > - `exchange_type` - One of the yfs.exchanges enums.
-Default is UnitedStatesExchanges
+Default is UnitedStatesExchanges.
 > - `asset_type` - One of the yfs.asset_type.AssetTypes.
 Default is AssetTypes.EQUITY
 > - `first_ticker` - If set to true returns the first ValidSymbol in the ValidSymbolList.
 >   This is normally the best recommended match from the yahoo finance quote lookup.
-> - `**kwargs` - pass session, proxies, and timeout to the requestor
+> - `**kwargs` - Pass (session, proxies, and timeout) to the requestor function.
 >
 >
 > **Returns**:
 >
 > - `ValidSymbol` - If first_ticker is set to true and a valid ticker response is found.
-> - `ValidSymbolList` - if first_ticker is set to false and a list of valid ticker
+> - `ValidSymbolList` - If first_ticker is set to false and a list of valid ticker
 >   responses are found.
 > - `None` - If the yahoo finance quote lookup search returns an empty response or if the
->   response did not meet the exchange and asset type filtering.
+>   response did not meet the exchange and asset type filtering requirements.
 >
 >
 > **Raises**: